Saturday, December 29, 2018

 PROBABILITY AND POSSIBILITY

-Nevertheless, this approach speaks to an enormous number of people for whom equivocation and polarization are easier to understand than seeing the larger picture and sorting through the subtleties and nuances that a clearer reality demands--critcal thinking is not a dirty word.
+Nevertheless, this approach speaks to an enormous number of people for whom equivocation and polarization are easier to understand than seeing the larger picture and sorting through the subtleties and nuances that a clearer picture of reality demands--critcal thinking is not a dirty word.

 Wednesday, May 16, 2018